No, I am not quite Bill Dauterive levels of sad, yet…

-Unhealthy saturated fats including things like bacon.
+Unhealthy saturated fats, this includes things like bacon.

 Combine with exercises

 Whatever you can do is great.
-Even a 10-minute brisk walk is very helpful.
-You really don’t need to spend hours exercising to stay healthy as long as you eat healthily but get up and move.
+Even a 10-minute brisk walk is helpful.
+You really don’t need to spend hours a day exercising to stay healthy as long as you eat healthily, but get up and move.

 For the most part, there is nothing that they have done that I could tell any difference.
 I do take vitamins A, B complex, C, D, E, and K along with various metals: magnesium, copper, etc. It is a hedge against not spending time making sure everything is in my food while I get the calories down.

-There are lots of supplements for all sorts of things but are mostly untested and many brands do not even have the ingredients they are supposed to have.
-Even when they do they are often low quality and mixed in with lots of other things.
-Your best bet is asking a doctor who is knowledgeable about them and what brands are good.
+There are supplements for all sorts of things but are mostly untested, and many brands do not even have the ingredients they are supposed to have.
+Even when they do, they are often low quality and mixed in with lots of other things.
+Your best bet is to ask a doctor who is knowledgeable about them and what brands are good.

-They are basically unregulated and buying cheap ones is no different than buying snake oil.
-Even a high-quality supplement might not do anything it claims to do, government regulation is not always a bad thing.
+They are basically unregulated, and buying cheap ones is no different than buying snake oil.
+Even a high-quality supplement might not do anything it claims to do.
+Government regulation is not always a bad thing.

 Make a plan

 I recently bought authentic Thai and Chinese recipe books.
-Obesity isn’t as common in those places so I might try Thai everyday for a month or so and see how that goes.
+Obesity isn’t as common in those places, so I might try Thai every day for a month or so and see how that goes.